Vinskao/maya-sawa/README.md

 ## Getting Started

-### Running the Server

-Use the following command to start the development server:
 ```bash
 poetry run uvicorn maya_sawa.main:app --reload --log-level debug --host 0.0.0.0 --port 8000
 ```

 ## System Architecture

-### API to Chain Flow

-This diagram illustrates the process from receiving a user's API request to generating a response via the `QAChain`.

 ```mermaid
 graph TD